1. FORMATION AND ACCEPTANCE

 26.2 Termination for Cause

-Either Party may terminate an Order Form (or this Agreement if no active Order Forms remain) for material breach not cured within thirty (30) days after written notice.
+Either Party may terminate an Order Form, or this Agreement if no active Order Forms remain, for material breach not cured within thirty (30) days after written notice.
+Terna may terminate immediately to the extent necessary to comply with law, sanctions, export controls, court order or third-party provider requirements, or in case of infringement or misappropriation of Terna IP by Customer.

 26.3 Insolvency

-Either Party may terminate if the other becomes insolvent or enters similar proceedings not dismissed within a reasonable time.
+Either Party may terminate if the other becomes insolvent, enters bankruptcy, reorganization, liquidation or similar proceedings, makes an assignment for the benefit of creditors, or ceases to carry on business, provided such proceedings are not dismissed within a reasonable time.

 26.4 Effect of Termination